-The swooping structure of the library, clad in planks of Finnish spruce timber, seeks to extend the public space of the civic square into the enclosed public space of the library, creating a covered canopy that blurs the boundary between the two and a balcony that allows library visitors to look across the square onto the national parliament building.
+To some, Oodi resembles a great wooden ship with glass and steel stuctures.
+The design is a mixture of traditional and modern – emphasis on the latter.
+The swooping structure of the energy-efficient library, clad in planks of Finnish spruce timber, seeks to extend the public space of the civic square into the enclosed public space of the library, creating a covered canopy that blurs the boundary between the two and a balcony that allows library visitors to look across the square onto Kiasma Museum of Contemporary Art, Musiikkitalo Concert Hall and the national parliament building.

-National Library of Finland
+National Library of Finland – a cultural destination

 Next to Senate Square and Helsinki Cathedral you will find one of the most significant buildings in Helsinki that conceals within it a breathtakingly beautiful temple to science.

-The main building of the National Library of Finland is one of most renowned monuments of early-19th century Empire architecture in Finland.
+The main building of the National Library of Finlandis one of most renowned monuments of early-19th century Empire architecture in Finland.
 It was also one of the most significant public libraries of its time in Europe.

 The building was designed by Carl Ludvig Engel and completed in 1840.
 Engel combined in a unique way classical themes with references to the ancient world.
 The symmetrical placement and the layout of the library halls were derived from the bathhouses of the Roman Emperor Diocletian, while the façades were arranged according to Classical temple architecture.